samhaldia/retail-pricing-agent-ai/README.md

 }
 Note: While dummy data is available in the data/ folder, manual entry into DynamoDB is essential for the application to interact with live cloud resources from the start.

-Verify UI Data Fetching:
+8. Verify UI Data Fetching
 Refresh your browser at http://localhost:1234.
 Check the "Products" tab and "Dashboard" for data being fetched and displayed from your DynamoDB tables.

-Trigger Agent Workflow:
+9. Trigger Agent Workflow
 On the "Dashboard" tab of your running application, click the "Trigger Agent Run" button.

 Observe your main.py console: Look for DEBUG messages from each agent, indicating successful attempts to write to DynamoDB.